 Kilogram (kg) and pound (lb).
 The Master Display can be pre-set in either unit.
 The BISON VGM App can be switched between kg and lb.

 Yes.
 BISON Scales have an IP 64 ingress protection rating.
 This means the system has complete protection against ingress of dust and there will be no harmful effects from dripping, spraying and splashing water.
 We recommend inverting the hydraulic bottle jacks after use in wet conditions, to extend their working life by avoiding internal corrosion.
-A water displacement spray like CRC applied to the piston-rod will also help the longevity of the bottle jacks.
+A water displacement spray applied to the piston-rod will also help the longevity of the bottle jacks.

 Each scale and the Master Display runs on 4 x regular AA batteries.
 Good quality alkaline or lithium ion batteries are recommended and will give the longest life span.
 Rechargeable AA batteries may also be used.